Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230612-041227.png)

 ### Editing or Deleting a Sensitivity Label
 If you delete a sensitivity label from the admin portal, the label isn't automatically removed from content, and any protection settings continue to be enforced on content that had that label applied.
+However, some caveats apply.
+See [Removing and deleting labels](#removing-and-deleting-labels).

 If you edit a sensitivity label, the version of the label that was applied to content is what's enforced on that content.